Gubaer/josm-scripting-plugin/docs/v1/modules.md

 ## Loading and using provided modules

-The embedded scripting engine can load CommonJS-compatible <a href="http://www.commonjs.org/specs/modules/1.0/">modules</a>.
+The embedded scripting engine can load CommonJS-compatible [modules][CommonJS module].

 Here's an example scripts which loads the built built in module <a data-js-object="module:josm/util">josm/util</a>.